+Gastroesophageal Reflux Disease is a chronic digestive disorder affecting the lower esophageal sphincter (that ring of muscle between your esophagus and your stomach).
 The LES is a muscle that acts as a valve between the stomach and the esophagus.
 When the LES functions correctly it opens to allow food and liquid to pass into the stomach, then closes to create a barrier between the esophagus and stomach acid.
 A weak LES will not close correctly and will allow stomach acid to wash back into the esophagus, often causing injury to the lining of the esophagus and symptoms such as heartburn, chest pain, regurgitation, sore throat, and cough.

 When left untreated, GERD (or acid reflux) can lead to potentially serious complications, including:

 - Esophagitis (Inflammation, irritation, or swelling of the esophagus)